-- Don't underestimate the cold on the summit days- leather boots are NOT acceptable. - Your crampons must fit your boots perfectly before the trip. - Make sure your boots fit well and leave a bit of room with the socks you are going to use so they are not cold and cramped.
+- Don't underestimate the cold on summit day- leather boots are NOT acceptable. - · Your crampons must fit your boots perfectly before the trip. - Make sure your boots fit well and leave a bit of room with the socks you are going to use so they are not cold and cramped.